vicalejuri/deriva/README.md

 [![forthebadge](http://forthebadge.com/images/badges/gluten-free.svg)](http://forthebadge.com)

-Technology
+Deploy
 ===========

-	This is javascript web application, made with React and PouchDB.
+	This is javascript web application, made with React, redux and PouchDB.

+	It's backend is only a PouchDB Database and additional configurable HTTP REST services.

+	And you can host almost everywhere (ipfs, 0net ), because its only a bunch

 Roadmap
 =======